The amount of time Dropbox stores previous versions of your files depends on the plan you have. Check which plan you have.

 No, version history doesn't take up any of your available storage quota.

-What happens if I rename a file?
+What happens to the version history if I rename or move a file or folder?

 If you rename or move a file or folder, that action is listed in the file or folder’s version history.
 You can restore a version of that file or folder

 Notes on version history

 - Dropbox saves version history for all types of files

 - Dropbox does not save version history for folders, including application bundles

 - Common application bundles end in .key, .pages, and .app